daniil-lebedev/pipeline-oracle/Readme.md

 Pipeline Oracle is available as a reusable composite GitHub Action.
 Follow these steps to integrate it:

-1. **Publish/Install the Action:**
+1. **Install the Action:**
    Pipeline Oracle is published on the GitHub Marketplace as [daniil-lebedev/pipeline-oracle](https://github.com/daniil-lebedev/pipeline-oracle).
-   *(Replace with the actual link once published.)*

 2. **Configure Your Workflow:**
    Create a workflow file (e.g., `.github/workflows/on-failure.yaml`) in your repository with the following content: